mvadari/XRPL-Standards/xls-granular-permissions.md

 * `SponsorFee` - the ability to sponsor the fee of another account (from [XLS-68d](https://github.com/XRPLF/XRPL-Standards/discussions/196))
 * `SponsorReserve` - the ability to sponsor the fee of another account/object (from [XLS-68d](https://github.com/XRPLF/XRPL-Standards/discussions/196))

+#### 2.4.1.
+Limitations

-**NOTE:** The set of permissions must be hard-coded.
+The set of permissions must be hard-coded.
 No custom configurations are allowed.
 For example, we cannot add permissions based on specific currencies - the best you could theoretically do on that front is XRP vs. issued currency.

+In addition, each permission needs to be implemented on its own in the source code, so adding a new permission requires an amendment.

 ## 3. Security